 Ecommerce Product Schema

+Product schema showcases basic product information.
 Take a look at the above search results.
-These are the Top 3 results for [65” 4k tv].
-The first two are product listings with product schema: ratings, reviews, prices, etc. all included in the results listing.
-The third result is a “Best Of” list from a popular tech website.
-As a retailer, if your 65” 4k TV doesn’t have schema markup, it’s not going to stand up against these Best Buy listings.
+These are the Top 3 results for 65” 4k TV.
+The first two are product listings with product schema (ratings, reviews, prices, etc.), all included in the results listing.
+The third result is a “Best of” list from a popular tech website.
+As a retailer, if your 65” 4k TV doesn’t have schema markup, it’s not going to compete with these Best Buy listings.

-There are several benefits to using rich snippets.
-Your listings stand out, provide the information someone is looking for before they even click through, and that will increase the CTRs for your listings, which brings you more traffic.
+Rich snippets, which involve the code of schema markups, are very beneficial.
+They help your listings stand out, provide the information someone is looking for before they even click through, which will in turn increase the CTRs for your listings and bring you more traffic.

 Econsultancy reported the following stats:

 - 61% of consumers read reviews before making a purchasing decision

 - 63% of customers are more likely to make a purchase from a site that has user reviews